MicrosoftDocs/OfficeDocs-SharePoint/migration/create-a-user-mapping-file-for-data-content-migration.md

 >[!Important]
 >For **SharePoint Server 2010** migrations, only the log in name is supported in column A.
 >
->For **SharePoint Server 2013 and higher**, you may use either the login name or the SID in column A.
+>For **SharePoint Server 2013 and higher**, you may use either the log in name or the SID in column A.

 For all SharePoint Server versions: